Last Updated: May 22, 2026

 3. Verify binding

-As explained above, the binding process will happen automatically as long as a PV (or a dynamic PV provisioner) is available that matches the configuration defined in the PVC.
+As explained above, the binding process will happen automatically as long as a PV (or a dynamic PV provisioner) is available that matches the configuration defined in the PVC, and verification confirms the claim found a matching volume inside the Kubernetes cluster.

 To ensure that binding was successful, use kubectl get to check the status of the PV and PVC: